-Born and raised in East London, a Mont Rose College staff member recommends some things that everyone in the area should experience!
+Born and raised in Ilford by a true East Londoner, a Mont Rose College staff member recommends some things that everyone in the area should experience!

 Eating and Drinking